Beauty-obsessed Venezuelans hunt for scarce makeup, implants

 Recently, for instance, friends alerted her that razors had arrived at a nearby pharmacy.
 Palacios dashed out of the office.

-"But the lines are like a kilometre long, just for razors!" she said.
+"But the lines are like a kilometer long, just for razors!" she said.
 "I'm going crazy waiting for the country to change.
 I regret voting for Maduro."

 BRUISED BEAUTY BUSINESS